playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 # Two-way form bindings

-One method for removing the function to listen for changes is by using the given framework's input variable two-way bindings.
-When the framework supports this, you don't need to assign a function for change listening.
+One method for removing the input change listener is by using two-way variable bindings.
+When your framework supports this, you don't need to assign a function for change listening.
 Simply pass a variable and watch the value change as you type!

 <!-- tabs:start -->

 ## React

-React doesn't have a way to do this and generally regard it as an anti-pattern even if it were possible.
-The reason they consider it an anti-pattern is because they strongly encourage utilizing [unidirectional data-flow instead, which we'll learn about in a future chapter](// TODO: Add).
+React doesn't have a way to do this and generally regards it as an anti-pattern even if it were possible.
+The reason they consider it an anti-pattern is because they strongly encourage utilizing [unidirectional data flow instead, which we'll learn about in a future chapter](// TODO: Add).
 The React team (and ecosystem) tend to prefer you stick to event bindings instead of a two-way form bind.

-However, we'll touch on another method of form binding that should be helpful to address the verbosity of that method soon.
+However, we'll touch on another method of form binding that should be helpful in addressing the verbosity of event bindings.

 ## Angular